-That said, it’s not a fully private or anonymous experience with Ultrasurf.
+Ultrasurf combines the strength of both VPNs and proxies (encryption and IP masking) to offer internet freedom in a fast and dependable manner.
+This software is barebones, it’s extremely simple to use, and it’s there to fulfill one important purpose — to combat online censorship.
+That said, Ultrasurf is not a totally private or anonymous experience and you should not fully rely on it.
 HTTP traffic isn’t encrypted, and the “logging policy” does state that “bare minimum information” is kept for up to 30 days.
 While Ultrasurf doesn’t require any personal details in order to use it, it may hand over gathered data in compliance with US laws.

 Speed determines how fast content uploads, so if you're torrenting or streaming, you want the speed to be somewhat identical to your regular internet speed.
 Since a VPN encrypts your data, it usually takes a bit longer to send your data back and forth, which can slow down your connection.
 However, if your ISP deliberately slows down your connection (also known as throttling) a VPN might increase your internet speed.
 Testing a VPN is somewhat pointless because new servers pop up and affect speed.
 Your speed can also differ according to your location, so your speed test might not match ours.
 Having said that, we tested the speed in numerous locations to provide you with the average.

 UltraSurf is not forthcoming with information about its server coverage.
 UltraSurf connects you to the nearest server to you that will give you the best performance whenever you launch it.
 While testing the speed and privacy of the VPN, I was automatically connected to the server located in the United States.
 Providing VPN service for free is one of the major factors contributing to this lack of information.

 I attempted to connect and disconnect multiple times, but I kept getting connected to the same location.
 Summarily, it’s difficult to estimate how many servers the provider has, but it’s probably in the single digits.